UPenn-CIT599/financial-report-analysis/README.md

 - Point to the "SentimentAnalysis" Folder
 - Select "SentimentAnalysis" in the Folder list
 - Click FINISH
-- The Java project SentimentAnalysis should appear in the Package Explorer window
+- The Java project SentimentAnalysis should appear in the Package Explorer window (note, you may need to scroll down your Eclipse Project Explorer window to find it)

 ### Setup - Stanford NLP for Sentiment Analysis
 - Download the Stanford CoreNLP v3.9.2 from https://stanfordnlp.github.io/CoreNLP/download.html
-- Once download has completed, save stanford-corenlp-3.9.2.jar and stanford-corenlp-3.9.2-models.jar under the the Folder "SentimentAnalysis\lib\"
+- Once download has completed, save stanford-corenlp-3.9.2.jar and stanford-corenlp-3.9.2-models.jar within the the Folder "SentimentAnalysis\lib\"
-- On the Eclipse IDE, right click on the Java Project "SentimentAnalysis".
+- In Eclipse IDE, right click on the Java Project "SentimentAnalysis".
 Click REFRESH.
 - Right click on the Java Project "SentimentAnalysis".
 - Click BuildPath>Configure BuildPath>Libraries.
-- Delete the .jar of stanford-corenlp-3.8.0.jar and stanford-corenlp-3.8.0-models.jar
+- DELETE the .jar of stanford-corenlp-3.8.0.jar and stanford-corenlp-3.8.0-models.jar (these are OLD versions, we want the new ones .. next step)
-- Click Add JAR, point to the downloaded stanford-corenlp-3.9.2.jar and stanford-corenlp-3.9.2-models.jar under Folder "SentimentAnalysis\lib\"
+- Click Add JAR, point to the downloaded stanford-corenlp-3.9.2.jar and stanford-corenlp-3.9.2-models.jar within the Folder "SentimentAnalysis\lib\"

 ## Setup - Import Java Project SentimentAnalysis into FinancialReportAnalysis
 - Right click on Java Project FinancialReportAnalysis
-- Click Buildpath>Configure Buildpath>Projects>Add
+- Click Buildpath>Configure Buildpath>
+	- on the tab "Projects" click > Add
 - Select Java Project SentimentAnalysis
-- Click Apply and Close
+- Apply and Close

 ## Setup - Apache CommonsCSV
 - GO TO the Download Apache Commons CSV page, here: